Timeshare Exit Options

 Additionally, ARDA-ROC pro-actively monitors all legislation or regulations that may impact your timeshare ownership and works with federal, state and local government to represent your interests.

 While there are timeshare exit companies that claim success in their marketing, there are many exit companies who are the subject of criminal and civil investigations, that take money from consumers without providing any services and that have shut down leaving consumers high and dry.
-The Coalition for Responsible Exit is committed to ensuring owners can get information and support about how they can safely pursue exiting their timeshare while avoiding scams.
+The Coalition for Responsible Exit is committed to ensuring owners can get information and support about how they can safely pursue timeshare exit options while avoiding scams.

 If you feel you have been defrauded or are a victim of a scam, contact your State’s Consumer Protection agency, State Attorney General, and/or your local law enforcement office.
 To find out the name and contact information of your state’s Attorney General, you can visit consumerresources.org/file-a-complaint.